Shiva-sainiiii/Ai-Teaching-Assistants-/README.md

-# 🤖 Duke AI Pro - AI Powered Learning Platform
+# 🤖 AI Powered Learning Platform

-**Duke AI Pro** is a modern, high-performance web application designed to help students and educators interact with PDF documents using Artificial Intelligence.
+**Ai Teaching Assistant** is a modern, high-performance web application designed to help students and educators interact with PDF documents using Artificial Intelligence.

 Now upgraded into a **data-driven learning platform**, it not only enables document interaction but also tracks user progress, analyzes learning behavior, and visualizes performance through a smart dashboard.